 Uncertainty: Crypto’s being new are uncertain and as a result are not as widely accepted and adopted yet.
 Going to a Starbucks and getting a pumpkin spice latte and paying through Bitcoin is still quite far away in the future.

-crypto currency pros and cons
+cryptocurrency debate ,debate on crypto currency ,cryptocurrency pros and cons